johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 ## 3. Enlarge the filesystem(s) in the partitions on the virtual disk

-If you did not resize the filesystem in step 2
+If I did not resize the filesystem in step 2

 #### Online for Linux guests with LVM